belangeo/pyo/docs/_sources/tutorials/pyoobject1.rst.txt

-Tutorial: Creating a custom PyoObject - RingMod
+Creating a custom PyoObject - RingMod
 =====================================================

 There are few steps we need to take care of in order to create a class with all